Assetripper1/Discord-profiling-tool/README.md

-tool to make your discord profile look all fancy
+A tool designed to profile users and bots on discord simply by searching the name